dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 Generating code was available in .NET from the beginning, but it always had some drawbacks.
 We had

 - [CodeDom](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/using-the-codedom) which was available since 1.0.
-It has smaller set of functionality that Roslyn gives and it is out of process because csc.exe is used behind the scene.
-Additionally it tries to abstract all languages (c# / Vb.NET) and because of that you cant use language specific feature of given language.
+It has smaller set of functionality than Roslyn gives and it is out of process because csc.exe is used behind the scene.
+Additionally it tries to abstract all languages (c# / Vb.NET) and because of that you cant use language specific features of given language.
 This API is now deprecated by Roslyn and SourceGenerators
 -  [T4](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2019) allows to generate code by having template written in T4 notation, this template is used by engine with some input data (file or database etc.) to generate code.
 This technology was commonly used and is definitely not dead but Microsoft is slowly giving up on this technique in new products.
 The other thing is to mark that T4 is only template engine so it could be theoretically used in source generator but I haven't saw samples to do so.
 Source generators are little bit different than just template engine.
 -  Injecting IL - there are two main tools for this technique.
 One commercial named [Postsharp](https://www.postsharp.net/) and open source project [Fody](https://github.com/Fody/Fody).
 Both use technique named code weaving to inject IL code in build process.
 This technique allowed us to do Aspect Oriented Programming (AOP) for many years but it has main drawback.
 Generated code is some kind of black box - something is injected into the code but IDE and compiler is not aware of this code so when you will try to debug very weird things can happened.
-Because of this magic many people don't want to introduce this techniques to they projects - they are simply not pure code that anybody can navigate to.
+Because of this magic many people don't want to introduce this techniques to their projects - they are simply not pure code that anybody can navigate to.
 -  Roslyn based tools before source generators - there are two in my knowledge: [CodeGeneration.Roslyn](https://github.com/AArnott/CodeGeneration.Roslyn) and [Uno.SourceGeneration](https://github.com/unoplatform/Uno.SourceGeneration).
 I have used first one and I was rather pleased but it has some drawbacks.
 Main problem that I see now when comparing to SG is the part when code is generated - in those tools you have to build code with Roslyn objects.
-It requires you to have good Roslyn knowledge - of course you can support by this helper [https://roslynquoter.azurewebsites.net/](https://roslynquoter.azurewebsites.net/).
-I have written many lines of code like those and was happy that it is working but honestly after one day I have to learn it again because it is so complicated.
+It requires you to have good Roslyn knowledge but you can use tools like this to speed up your work: [https://roslynquoter.azurewebsites.net/](https://roslynquoter.azurewebsites.net/).
+I have written many lines of code with Roslyn and was happy that it is working but honestly after one day I have to learn it again because it is so complicated.
 I really like clean code but code written in Roslyn is one I'm ashamed of - [Check it out](https://github.com/bigdnf/HomeCenter/blob/ea0ca25146797ab1a2d0f67a802a1620d767e9b4/Core/HomeCenter.CodeGeneration/Proxy/ProxyGenerator.cs).
 Maybe you can clean this code but it would be definitely not nice to work with.

 # Why

 So why we need to generate code?
 This approach have some useful use cases

-1. We are constantly have to write same boilerplate code we could automate this by using SG
+1. We constantly have to write same boilerplate code and we could automate this by using SG
-1. We have some data files and we need to parse them to have some strongly typed code
+2. We have some data files and we need to parse them to have some strongly typed code
-1. We have some GUI that is based on file generated by IDE.
+3. We have some GUI that is based on file generated by IDE.
 It could be binary or declarative language - this code can be interpreted by generator
-1. We have some code based on reflection which could be slow in runtime - we can generate code in build process and make runtime fast.
+4. We have some code based on reflection which could be slow in runtime - we can generate code in build process and make runtime fast.
 Microsoft has already some ideas to improve serialization, GRPC and other code in codebase.

 those are few examples but I think that there are many of them and they will start to grow when people will understand what kind of tool they have in their hands.